matiasvlevi/Dann/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description
 <!---
-Describe in details why & how this feature would be usefull for this library.
+Describe in details why & how this feature would be useful for this library.
 --->

 ### Examples